harold-ousset/GasSlideApi/README.md

 ### Example
-this code will create a new presnetation and add it some tables with style.
+this code will create a new presentation and add some tables with style.

 ```javascript
 function launchSample() {
   // create a slide with name 'slide name'